Slack Integration Guide | PagerDuty

 Slack Connection Management

-Users with a Manager, Admin or Account Owner role can manage connections in PagerDuty on the Slack Connection Management page under Integrations Extensions Slack Integration .
+Users with a Manager, Admin or Account Owner role can manage connections in PagerDuty on the Slack configuration page under Integrations Extensions Slack Integration.
 Note: This version of the Slack integration is no longer managed at the service level.

 Required User Permissions

-- PagerDuty Team Managers (see restrictions below), Admins and Account Owners can view, edit and delete Slack channel connections.
+- PagerDuty Team Managers (see restrictions in this section), Admins and Account Owners can view, edit and delete Slack channel connections.

 - Team managers with a Restricted Access base role will not be able to manage connections for their team.
-If a Manager doesn't have access to a service or team, they will be
+If a Manager does not have access to a service or team, they will be

-view-onlyand unable to to edit changes.- Responders will be able to see a
+view-onlyand unable to edit changes.- Responders will be able to see a

 view-onlystate of all the connections.